 The surface compressive stresses made during the peening process will differ depending on may factors such as the intensity and coverage of the media.

 John Almen devised a way to measure the effect of shot peening.
-He created the almen strip.
-The intensity of the shot peening stream can be measured in the deformation of the almen strip.
+He created the Almen strip.
+The intensity of the shot peening stream can be measured in the deformation of the Almen strip.
 This is commonly referred to as arc height.
-An almen gage is used to read the arc height of an almen strip measuring shot peening intensity.
+An Almen gauge is used to read the arc height of an Almen strip measuring shot peening intensity.
 This is essential to ensure process consistency.

 Coverage is the percentage of the peened surface that consists of indentations.
 The amount of coverage a part receives is dependent on the length of exposure to the media stream.
 Peening intensity is not affected by exposure time.

-Incomplete coverage can cause premature fatigue failure by failing to remove/overcome the residual tensile stresses that can exist at the part surface from a previous shaping process or fail to counteract/negate applied tensile stresses with the part is placed into service.
+Incomplete coverage can cause premature fatigue failure by failing to remove or overcome the residual tensile stresses that can exist at the part surface from a previous shaping process, or it can fail to counteract and negate applied tensile stresses when the part is placed into service.

 Shot peening is a controlled process to assure the proper results and confirm consistency.
-Whether it is developing a proper shot peening process/specification of following a documented peening spec/requirement, SurfacePrep’s peening specialists can help determine the proper course for your company.
+Whether it is developing a proper shot peening process or following a documented peening spec requirement, SurfacePrep’s shot peening specialists can help determine the proper course for your company.

 SurfacePrep has many shot peening technical experts available to assist your company in shot peening processes.
 Whether you need assistance with improving an existing process or are looking to invest in shot peening for the first time, SurfacePrep is ready to help.